simonespa/machine-learning-playground/docs/pandas.md

 ## The `apply` method

-As a general rule of thumb, try not to use the `apply` method if you can.
+As a general rule of thumb, try not to use the `apply` method if you can, unless you have to.

 Because we are passing a Python function to the `apply` method, Pandas is going to get each individual entry from the DataFrame, convert it in a Python object, pass the entry as a parameter and manipulate it and finally convert the result back to the Pandas original data type.
 This overhead makes this method slow, compared to a more Pandas-oriented approach.